About Me

 School Psychologist, BA, MA, CAS — 20 years in public school service

 My time spent in classrooms and one-on-one with children, enrich every story I write.
-I understand how children process the world at each developmental stage, from the Pre-operational child exploding their vocabulary and befriending their stuffies, to the Concrete-operational third-grader just beginning to think logically about fairness and rules.
+I consider how children process the world at each developmental stage, from the Pre-operational child exploding their vocabulary and befriending their stuffies, to the Concrete-operational third-grader just beginning to think logically about fairness and rules.
 That knowledge lives in the subtext of my characters' voices, their fears, and their triumphs.

 What I write